nic-lovin/nic-lovin.github.io/_posts/2020-03-14-utctf-crack-the-heart.md

 ## Angr

-Angr was also more efficent that this Python script...
+Angr was also more efficient than this Python script...

 ``` python
 import angr